 Abstract: The purpose of the study is to identify the level of influence of personalized attraction services towards service excellence and the factors to consider in aiming for a holistic customer experience.
 Quantitative descriptive method was used to get the data on personalized services level of influence.
 Online survey questionnaire was utilized to 156 students taking Bachelor of Science in Tourism Management.
 Th results showed that providing loyalty programs such as points program, discounts and promos have the highest influence on service excellence alongside the mabuhay greeting with smile and eye contact.
 In addition, the research findings reveal that human personalized services are more influential than the accessibility, facilities, and environment indicator.
-Thus, it is crucial that attractions should provide more personalized human touch to its products and offering to achieve services to cater travelers needs and create holistic customer experience towards service excellence.
+Thus, it is crucial that attractions should provide more personalized human touch to its products and offering to achieve service excellence.
+The result of the study can be used as a guide when personalizing services to cater travelers needs and create holistic customer experience towards service excellence.